 < If no (fail), a quick review of the failure may determine the requirements to address the failure and, if so, continue to Screen B; otherwise Interconnecting Customer will go to the Standard Process.

 Note 1: The type of generation will be taken into account when calculating, estimating, or determining circuit or Line Section minimum load relevant for the application of this screen.
-Solar generation systems with no battery storage use daytime minimum load (i.e. 10 am to 4 pm for fixed panel systems and 8 am to 6 pm for PV systems utilizing tracking systems), while all other generation uses absolute minimum load.
+For example, solar generation systems with no Energy Storage System use daytime minimum load (i.e. 10 am to 4 pm for fixed panel systems and 8 am to 6 pm for PV systems utilizing tracking systems), while all other generation uses absolute minimum load.
+The Company shall apply this screen using the Operating Profile and system design designated in the Interconnection Application and accompanying attachments.
+For example, the utility shall evaluate the maximum Export Capacity during the hours or season designated by the customer and shall take into account any Limited Export or other export controls if designed in accordance with Section 4.3.

-Note 2: Distribution Provider will not consider as part of the aggregate generation for purposes of this screen Generating Facility capacity known to be already reflected in the minimum load data.
+Note 2: Distribution Provider will not consider as part of the aggregate generation for purposes of this screen Export Capacity known to be already reflected in the minimum load data.

+Note 3: Load that is co-located with load-following, Non-Exporting or Limited-Export generation should be appropriately accounted for.

-Significance: Penetration of Generating Facility installations that does not result in power flow from the circuit back toward the substation will have a minimal impact on equipment loading, operation, and protection of the Distribution System.
+Significance: Penetration of Facility installations that does not result in power flow from the circuit back toward the substation will have a minimal impact on equipment loading, operation, and protection of the Distribution System.

 Screen B: Power Quality and Voltage Tests